Johesmil/webworkers/README.md

     '  '--'\|  |' '-' ''  ''  '\ `-' | .'  /   |  ||  '--'  /|  `---.
      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

-Hi there!
-Welcome to Cloud9 IDE!

-To get you started, we included a small hello world application.

-1) Open the hello-world.html file

-2) Click on the Preview button to open a live preview pane

-3) Make some changes to the file, save, watch the preview, and have fun!

-Happy coding!
-The Cloud9 IDE team

 ## Support & Documentation